Korean or Japanese: Which One to Learn?

 The particles and markers are crucial as they connect words and help form a sentence’s meaning.
 Japanese and Korean, despite having different writing systems, share many linguistic similarities.

-The influence of China on language history has led to the adoption of Chinese characters in both languages.
-As a result, it has a similar sound to certain words.
+China’s influence on language history has led to adopting Chinese characters in both languages.
+As a result, they sound similar to certain words.

 Sentence structure and language syntax are also alike in both languages, with almost identical grammar rules.

-But Korean grammar rules are believed to be simpler than Japanese.
-Both languages place focus on formal and informal communication, with the use of honorifics being paramount.
+However, Korean grammar rules are believed to be simpler than those of Japanese grammar.
+Both languages focus on formal and informal communication, with honorifics being paramount.

-When talking with a stranger or an elder, it is a must to use formal language.
-It refers to as Jondaemal in Korean and Teineigo and Keigo in Japanese.
+Formal language is essential when talking with a stranger or an elder.
+It is called Jondaemal in Korean and Teineigo and Keigo in Japanese.

 The informal language is Banmal in Korean and Kudaketa Nihongo in Japanese.
 It is used when talking to friends or juniors.